 Any student attending one or more classes in any one month must be charged the full tuition for that month.

-A late registration fee of \$2.00 may be charged any student who does not register and pay his fees before the end of the registration period.
+A late registration fee of \$2.00 may be charged any student already regisered for the current school year who does not re-register and pay his fees during or before the registration period for the subsequent periods.

 Refunds